 6. How much are the fees companies charge to maintain my annuity?

-Each year you pay the annuity company certain fees for them to maintain your annuity.
+Annuities vary in the fees they charge.
+Equity indexed and variable annuities are the primary purveyor of fees.
 Though these fees will be discussed in future posts, here’s a smattering of what you’re paying for.

 - Administrative fees are the fees for tracking, investing, and distributing the money in your annuity back to you.